 9:00 AM – 10:00 AM

-What neural mechanisms in the brain are implicated in ADHD, impulsivity and addiction (compulsivity)?
+What neural mechanisms in the brain are implicated in ADHD?
 Professor Chen will provide an explanation based on neuroscience.
-His presentation will provide an overview of the brain development, environment and potential risks of developing Problem Internet Use and Gaming Addiction that worsen mental health.
+His presentation will provide an overview of the brain receptors and neurocircuits relevant to ADHD in everyday terms.

 Professor Wai Chen is Professor of Mental Health, Fiona Stanley Hospital, and also Adjunct Professor at UWA, Notre Dame University and Murdoch University.
 He read medicine at Southampton University, and a Master of Philosophy degree at Corpus Christi College, Cambridge University, before completing a PhD (Doctor of Philosophy) at the Institute of Psychiatry.
 He received his psychiatry and child psychiatry training as a lecturer at the Maudsley Hospital and Institute of Psychiatry, Kings College London.
 His research is in the areas of ADHD, neurodevelopmental disorders, emotional dysregulation, their treatments, dissociation, resilience and social recovery in CAMHS.
 He is a member of the prestigious Eunethydis(European Network for Hyperkinetic Disorders) by invitation.
 He served between 2012-2014 as an external peer reviewer for the DSM5 Clinical and Public Health Committee (DSM5 CPHC) during DSM5 revision.
 He is a member of the international expert advisory panel for Legatum Institute, advising the compilation of the ‘Health Pillar’ within the Legatum global ‘Prosperity Index’, compiled annually for 149 countries and as complementary index of GDP for informing federal and national government policies.